Freiburg Institute for Advanced Studies

-The Freiburg Institute for Advanced Studies (FRIAS) is the international research college of the University of Freiburg in Freiburg, Germany.
+The Freiburg Institute for Advanced Studies (FRIAS) is the international research college of the University of Freiburg, Germany.
 The institute was initially part of the university's proposal for funding in the Excellence Initiative in 2007, an initiative by the German Federal Ministry of Education and Research and the German Research Foundation with the aim of promoting both cutting-edge research and enhancing the international success of German higher education institutions.

 After the University of Freiburg had been chosen as one of nine "universities of excellence", FRIAS officially took up operations on 1 April 2008.
 It aims to promote high-level research, develop interdisciplinary research fields, and assist young researchers in their development.
 FRIAS is loosely modeled after other similar institutions, such as the Institute for Advanced Study in Princeton, New Jersey, whose director Prof. Dr. Peter Goddard held the inaugural address at the official presentation of FRIAS in May, 2008 at the University of Freiburg.
 The University of Freiburg has applied for FRIAS's funding to be continued in the second round of the Excellence Initiative.